 - Entertainment - games, books, music and activities for children

 Infants have special needs during a disaster.
-For more information about how to prepared for an emergency while pregnant or safely feed and care for your baby, click here.
+Prepare for an emergency while pregnant or to safely feed and care for your baby.
 You should also pack supplies for your baby in your emergency kit, including the following:

 - Clothing (packing a size or two larger than they are currently wearing means the clothes are more likely to fit when you need them).